-The results of Donald Trump's latest annual medical check are in - and apparently, he's been assigned homework.
+The results of Donald Trump's latest annual medical check are in - and apparently, he's been assigned some homework.

-Captain Sean Barbabella, the President's personal physician, wrote a memo released by White House leaders on Friday (29 May), ahead of Trump's 80th birthday later this month.
+Captain Sean Barbabella, the president's personal physician, wrote a memo released by White House leaders on Friday (29 May) ahead of Trump's 80th birthday later this month.

 After the politician's visit to the Walter Reed National Military Medical Centre on Tuesday for his yearly check-up, Barbabella alleged the 79-year-old has 'strong cardiac, pulmonary, neurological and overall physical function'.